Geometry of ecological coexistence and niche differentiation: Methods and Results

-The underlying reason for this is because our geometric construction is derived from analyzing the sign of $g_i(\mathbf R^\star)$ for each species and the form of $g_i$ is identical for the eCRM, TCRM, and MCRM.
+The underlying reason for this is that our geometric construction is derived from analyzing the sign of $g_i(\mathbf R^\star)$ for each species and the form of $g_i$ is identical for the eCRM, TCRM, and MCRM.
 The faces of the convex polytope formed from the rescaled consumption vectors still enumerate subsets of species that can stably coexist in each of these models.
-For the eCRM, this construction is nearly identical to the MCRM; while the positions of the coexistence cones are different, their structure and the PCH of rescaled consumption vectors is identical.
-The correspondence between stably-coexisting species in the eCRM and faces of the PCH is shown in figures \ref{fig:eCRM-PCH} and \ref{fig:eCRM-3D}.
+For the eCRM, this construction is nearly identical to the MCRM; while the positions of the coexistence cones are different, their structure and the PCH of rescaled consumption vectors are identical.
+The correspondence between stably coexisting species in the eCRM and faces of the PCH is shown in Figs.~\ref{fig:eCRM-PCH} and \ref{fig:eCRM-3D}.
 For the TCRM, the appropriate convex polytope constructed from rescaled consumption vectors must be slightly modified because resource abundances can become nonphysically negative; for discussion and visualization, see appendix \ref{appendix:TCRM}.